Successful program but challenging is how most businesses described their email marketing campaigns.

 For you, it might be one, some, or all of these.

-Whichever it is, your struggle is genuine, and to overcome it, you have to familiarize yourself with the available technologies, various digital marketing channels, and your customers' changing preferences.
+Whichever it is, your struggle is genuine, and to overcome it, you have to familiarize yourself with the available technologies, various digital marketing channel goals, and your customers' changing preferences.

 But the benefits of email marketing are worth the effort.

 You can overcome these challenges by understanding what they are and knowing what actions to take.

 And we're going to help you with, by explaining and providing solutions to the top email challenges in 2021.

 When it comes to email marketing, low engagement rates are a universal problem.
 When surveyed, 58% of marketers said they needed to increase theirs, and 44% of those were failing at doing so (The Marketing Scope 2019).